Druze: In Israel

 Israeli Druze Scouts march to Jethro's tomb.
 Today, thousands of Israeli Druze belong to such "Druze Zionist" movements.

-The Druzites form a religious minority in Israel of more than 100,000, mostly residing in the north of the country.
+The Druze form a religious minority in Israel of more than 100,000, mostly residing in the north of the country.
 In 2004, there were 102,000 Druze living in the country.
 In 2010, the population of Israeli Druze citizens grew to over 125,000.
 At the end of 2018, there were 143,000 in Israel and the Israeli-occupied portion of the Golan Heights.
 Most Israeli Druze identify ethnically as Arabs.
 Today, thousands of Israeli Druze belong to "Druze Zionist" movements.

 According to the Israeli Central Bureau of Statistics census in 2020, the Druze make up about 7.6% of the Arab citizens of Israel.
 By the end of 2019, around 81% of the Israeli Druze population resided in the Northern District, while 19% were in the Haifa District.
 The largest Druze communities are found in Daliyat al-Karmel and Yirka (also known as Yarka).
 The Druze live in 19 towns and villages scattered across the mountaintops in northern Israel, either in exclusively Druze areas or in mixed communities with Christians and Muslims.

 The Galilean Druze and Druze of the Haifa region received Israeli citizenship automatically in 1948.
 After Israel captured the Golan Heights from Syria in 1967 and annexed it to Israel in 1981, the Druze of the Golan Heights were offered full Israeli citizenship under the Golan Heights Law.
 Most declined Israeli citizenship and retain Syrian citizenship and identity and are treated as permanent residents of Israel.
 As of 2011, fewer than 10% of the Druze population in the Golan Heights had accepted Israeli citizenship.

 In 1957, the Israeli government designated the Druze a distinct religious community at the request of its communal leaders.
 The Druze are Arabic-speaking citizens of Israel and serve in the Israel Defense Forces, just as most citizens do in Israel.
 Members of the community have attained top positions in Israeli politics and public service.
 The number of Druze parliament members usually exceeds their proportion in the Israeli population, and they are integrated within several political parties.

 Some scholars maintain that Israel has tried to separate the Druze from other Arab communities, and that the effort has influenced the way Israel's Druze perceive their modern identity.
 Survey data suggests that Israeli Druze prioritize their identity first as Druze (religiously), second as Arabs (culturally and ethnically), and third as Israelis (citizenship-wise).
 A small minority of them identify as Palestinians, distinguishing them from the majority of other Arab citizens of Israel, who predominantly identify as Palestinians.